p4v4n/slack-bot-clj/README.md

 The target-text will be posted by the bot in the target-channel at the target-time.

-*Note*: The target-time is currently set to match GMT.
+*Note*: The target-time is currently set to match GMT

 ex: